 Any student interested in forming a new club is encouraged to meet with the Coordinator of Sport Clubs as the first step in the process.
 Our staff will assist any student with navigating some of the University and Program procedures required to start a new organization.
 We’re happy to help first!
 Simply, call 850-644-7902 or email us to schedule a time to meet.

 Below is a general overview of the requirements for new clubs in the Sport Club Program.

 Sport Club Program Requirements & Application Process

-Admission into the Sport Club Program at FSU as a part of the Department of Campus Recreation is determined each year by the Coordinator of Sport Clubs, in conjunction with the Director of Competitive Sports Facilities & Sport Clubs, and the Sport Club Executive Council.
+Admission into the Sport Clubs Program at FSU as a part of the Department of Campus Recreation is determined each year by the Coordinator of Sport Clubs, in conjunction with the Director of Competitive Sports Facilities & Sport Clubs, and the Sport Clubs Executive Council.

-To be a member of the Sport Club Program, a student organization must meet all of the following guidelines:
+To be a member of the Sport Clubs Program, a student organization must meet all of the following guidelines:

 - Be a Recognized Student Organization of Florida State University, as determined by the process established by the Student Activities Center.

 - Be a member or demonstrate potential membership in a national, regional, or state governing body, association, or otherwise sanctioned league for the sport.